hannahilea/hannahilea.github.io/blog/botfly-test/src.md

     Or if it is more than just annoying---causing harm or otherwise violating community practices---take it to a mod.

-    Or make sure the rest of the community is aware that a user that they have been *responding* to as if it were an individual human posting
+    Or make sure the rest of the community is aware of the behavior.

     ...or obsess about it and then write up a ridiculous number of words about the situation and then delete most of them and turn the remainder into a set of criteria that you share as a blog post, thereby soothing your peevish soul?